sjoerdly/blog/_posts/2018-06-29-difference-between-forecast-sprint-backlog-scrum.md

 ---
 In the slides of the Scrum courses I teach, the results of the Sprint Planning are listed as: Sprint Goal; Forecast; Sprint Backlog.
 It has been bothering me for some time now that I had no real grasp on the reason for separately listing the words <em>Forecast </em>and <em>Sprint Backlog. </em>Since in my mind they were just different words for the same thing: The current 'best' plan that the Development Team has for achieving the Sprint Goal, making transparent the forecasted functionality as a list of Backlog Items (most often directly pulled from the top of the Product Backlog).

-In the Scrum Guide, the word <em>forecast</em> is used in the first sentence of the <a href="http://www.scrumguides.org/scrum-guide.html#events-planning">Sprint Planning</a> chapter, and also mentioned when describing the <a href="http://www.scrumguides.org/scrum-guide.html#artifacts-sprintbacklog">Sprint Backlog</a>:
+In the Scrum Guide, the word <em>forecast</em> is used in the first sentence of the <a href="http://www.scrumguides.org/scrum-guide.html#events-planning">Sprint Planning</a> chapter:
 <blockquote>The Development Team works to forecast the functionality that will be developed during the Sprint.</blockquote>
+It is also mentioned when describing the <a href="http://www.scrumguides.org/scrum-guide.html#artifacts-sprintbacklog">Sprint Backlog</a>:
 <blockquote>The Sprint Backlog is a forecast by the Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality into a "Done" Increment.</blockquote>
 This does not clarify a lot regarding the relation of the Sprint Backlog and the Forecast.
-At least not until now.
+At least it did not for me, until now.

-However, today I was reading <a href="https://www.scrum.org/resources/scrum-glossary">the Scrum Glossary</a> and now it finally clicked.
+So what happened?
+Today I was reading <a href="https://www.scrum.org/resources/scrum-glossary">the Scrum Glossary</a> and through its descriptions the distinction finally clicked.
+The Forecast (emphasis mine):
+<blockquote><strong>Forecast (of functionality):</strong> the <em>selection of items</em> from the Product Backlog a Development Team deems feasible for implementation in a Sprint.</blockquote>
+And the Sprint Backlog (emphasis mine):
-<blockquote><strong>Sprint Backlog:</strong> an overview of the development work to realize a Sprint’s goal, typically a forecast of functionality and the work needed to deliver that functionality.
-Managed by the Development Team.
+<blockquote><strong>Sprint Backlog:</strong> an overview of the development work to realize a Sprint’s goal, typically a <em>forecast of functionality</em> and <em>the work needed to deliver</em> that functionality.
+Managed by the Development Team.</blockquote>

-<strong>Forecast (of functionality):</strong> the selection of items from the Product Backlog a Development Team deems feasible for implementation in a Sprint.</blockquote>
 So here we have it.
 The Forecast is part of the Sprint Backlog.
 The Sprint Backlog consists of the Forecast (of functionality) <em>plus the work needed to deliver that functionality</em>.
-So Product Backlog Items selected during Sprint Planning by the Development <em>AND</em> their plan describing the work to turn these PBI's into a 'done' Increment (releasable &amp; usable).
+The Forecast is made transparent through the Product Backlog Items selected during Sprint Planning by the Development Team.
+The Sprint Backlog expands this by additionally making transparent the work that is expected to turn these PBI's into a 'Done' Increment (releasable &amp; usable).

-As an added bonus, we could summarize the Forecast explicit as a summary of the complete set of functionality that is believed to fulfill or reach the Sprint Goal.
-This means we have Sprint Goal plus Forecast summary to describe the <em>what</em> and <em>how</em> of the current Sprint.
-And the Sprint Backlog to describe the plan for changes to the Increment to reach the goal and realize the forecast.
+As an added bonus, we could use the Forecast explicitly as a summary of the complete set of functionality that is believed to fulfill or reach the Sprint Goal.
+This means we have a Sprint Goal, plus a Forecast summary to describe the <em>what</em> and <em>how</em> of the current Sprint.
+The Sprint Backlog then describes the plan and details the changes to the Increment that are thought to be needed to <em>reach the Sprint Goal</em> and <em>realize the Forecast</em>.

 An example:
 <ul>